cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 By completing this tutorial, you have successfully built an application that authorizes and authenticates users on the edge using Cloudflare Workers.
 To see the final version of the project we built in this tutorial, refer to the example GitHub repository: [signalnerve/workers-auth0-example](https://github.com/signalnerve/workers-auth0-example/).

-There is a lot more that you can build with Workers, such as, serving static and JAMstack-style apps using Workers Sites, or transforming HTML responses using HTMLRewriter.
+There is a lot more that you can build with Workers, such as serving static and JAMstack-style apps using Workers Sites, or transforming HTML responses using HTMLRewriter.
 Below are some more tutorials for you to review and experiment with.

 - [Build a Slack bot](/tutorials/build-a-slackbot)
 - [Deploy a React app using Workers Sites](/tutorials/deploy-a-react-app-with-create-react-app)